rowlandcoping/cheese-and-beer/README.md

 - Recommendations: For users uninitiated in the world of cheese, it is important to have recommendations and suggestions, especially when it comes to pairing.
 - Easy checkout: The user doesn't want to have to jump through a lot of hoops to do anything online, especially on mobile.
 They want to buy what they want and get gone.
 - Seperate billing and delivery addresses: If a user is purchasing a gift it should be easy to add, select and save multiple delivery addresses.
-- Retain key details:  People are used to once click shopping with Amazon's buy it now, for example.
+- Retain key details:  People are used to one click shopping with Amazon's buy it now, for example.
 Equally they also want to feel their data is protected.
 This is a fine line.
 - Review order history:  Customers would like to be able to review and track their orders, especially if everything doesn't go to plan.
 They want this re-assurance.

 ## UX - Scope